 However, there is one exception to not needing to move furniture: termites.
 In order to properly prepare for a termite treatment, you should move all of your furniture out from the walls wherever possible.
 Additionally, remove all indoor plants from the premises and make sure that you’ve taken all plastic-sealed mattresses out of their bags.

-How to Prepare a Home for Pest Treatments
+Preparing a Home for Pest Treatments

 Aside from termite treatments, home preparation for most pest-control treatments involves maintaining proper cleanliness within your house.
 After all, prevention is just as important as elimination, and when you can keep pests from getting into your home, you don’t have to call in professional pest management!